-- Overall conservation of environment. - Minimization of natural resources and water.

-- Ensure effective operation of all control measures. - Monitoring of cumulative and longtime impacts. - Ensure effective operation of all control measures. - Control of waste generation and pollution.
+- Overall conservation of environment. - Minimization of natural resources and water. - Ensure effective operation of all control measures. - Monitoring of cumulative and longtime impacts. - Ensure effective operation of all control measures. - Control of waste generation and pollution.

-Judicious use of the environmental management plan addressing the components of environment, which will be likely affected by the different operations in the project, will be implemented.
-The capital cost required to implement the EMP for proposed expansion is estimated to be Rs40 Lakhs.
-The annual recurring expenses will be Rs.15Lakhs has been allocated for implementation of the Environmental Management Plan for proposed expansion project.
+Judicious use of the environmental management will be implemented with addressing of components of environment, which will be likely affected during construction and operation of the proposed project.
+The capital cost required to implement the EMP for proposed project is estimated to be Rs.
+180 Lakhs.
+The annual recurring expenses will be Rs.60 Lakhs has been allocated for implementation of the Environmental Management Plan for proposed project.